randyzwitch/randyzwitch.github.io/_posts/2018-09-06-mirror-ftp-lftp.md

 ## Data are on an FTP, Need Further Processing

-The problem I have is data that exists on a remote FTP, but are in a binary format that is incompatible with loading directly into MapD.
+The problem I have is data that exists on a remote FTP, but are in a binary format that is incompatible with loading directly into [OmniSci](https://www.omnisci.com/).
 My current plan is to use Python to convert the binary format into CSV, but with the data on a server that I don't control, I need to make a copy somewhere else.

 It's also the case that the data are roughly 300GB _per day_, streaming in at various intervals across the day, so I need to make sure that any copying I do is thoughtful.
 Downloading 300GB of data per day is bad enough, doing it multiple times even worse!